sabakuran/eslamp/README.md

-# hmp - Hide My Privates!
+# eslamp - Eww, Stop Looking At My Privates!
 or Pr0n, whatever suits your fancy.<br>
-Pronounced *hump*, as in, hump that file host for spying on you!
 <br>
 <br>
 Simple script that encrypts files, randomizes their names, and logs them for user reference or management.<br>